adefossez/julius/README.md

 ## News

+- 28/07/2021: __`julius` 0.2.5 released:__: support for setting a custom output length when resampling.
 - 22/06/2021: __`julius` 0.2.4 released:__: adding highpass and band passfilters.
   Extra linting and type checking of the code.
 New `unfold` implemention, up to x6 faster FFT convolutions and more efficient memory usage.